lachhebo/lachhebo.github.io/about.md

 ## Projects

 #### 2019 : pyclustertend
 > A python package allowing data scientist to assess cluster tendency.
-Available on Pypi.
+Available on Pypi, Hopkins test and VAT algorithm implemented.

-#### 2019 : clusterbagging
-> A python package allowing data scientist to do cluster bagging, which means clustering the dataset and then training a supervised model for each cluster.

 #### 2019 : Gabtag
 > A linux application allowing user to modify music tags, music tags and lyrics can be found automatically using online data scrapped from musicbrainz and lyrics.wikia website.
 Available on Flathub.